Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Force full initialization of snapshot to have no latency on the first use($$$)
     * Fast Snapshot restore (FSR) needs to be enabled *per Availability Zone*
     * *This can be enabled on both existing as well as new Snapshots*

+!!! tip

+    Amazon EBS direct APIs can be used to create EBS snapshots, write data directly to snapshots, read data from snapshots, and identify the difference between two snapshots.

+!!! note

+    There can be an initial performance hit when an Amazon EBS volume is created from snapshots.
+    This can be avoided by either of the following:

+    * Force the immediate initialization of the entire volume.
+    * Enable fast snapshot to restore on a snapshot to ensure that the EBS volumes are fully initialized.

 #### EBS Volume Types